Popular games for platform Fairchild Channel F

 Videocart-51: Demo 1

-Videocart-5: Space War is a Shoot 'em up released by Fairchild Semiconductor for the Fairchild Channel F in 1977.
+Videocart-6: Math Quiz (Addition & Subtraction) is a Triva/Game Show video game released by Fairchild Semiconductor for the Fairchild Channel F in 1977.
 This preprogrammed cartridge plugs into the console of the Fairchild Video Entertainment System for more TV fun.
-Teleport yourself and a friend to an interstellar battleground with this "faster - than - the - speed - of - light" game.
+Get one problem right and a new one appears.
+Take turns with a buddy for added competition...
+Plus or minus some fast-paced fun.